 Lovey, a recent surrender has settled in nicely in the seniors condo.
-She now has 4 other friends; well Peaches and her agree that they are not quite there as friends as they tend to ignore each other.
+She now has 3 other friendS.
 Lovey was very thin when she arrived.
 She gets a daily dish of our Shelter Duck Soup topped with a generous squirt of Ferretone.
 A $10.00 a month sponsorship would cover the duck soup meals and provide the extra Ferretone that she needs.

 Beau was purchased off of Kijiji by one of our members to rescue him from a bad situation.
 He was then turned over to us.
 We had hoped to place Beau up for adoption once he was vetted.
 However within 3 months of coming into the shelter this beautiful young fellow lost the sight in both eyes overnight!
 Beau was moved into the permanent furries cage and made friends right away with Bear and Joe and the others.
 His cage mates help guide him and he is happy.
 A $10.00 a month sponsorship fee will keep Beau well stocked in Ferretone.